lorenjohnson/diviner/README.md

 # Diviner: Pull Tarot cards from the Rider-Waite deck

-## MVP Featuers
+## Sample Code/MVP Featuers

 * User can choose to pull an individual new card by clicking
 * Card already pulled will not be pulled again
-* Adds card to horizontal listing of cards which is flex boxed
+* Adds card to horizontal listing of cards which flexbox wraps
 * Write-ups shown below card or to the side of the card or on hover in tooltip popup?
 * URL encoded / bookmarkable result: `/reading/:layout(simple)/:shortCode1/:shortCode2,...?`
 * Available card data: